DamianM-prog/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 3. **Range at Other Angles**: The range decreases as the angle moves away from 45°, either toward 0° (where the projectile travels straight and falls almost immediately) or toward 90° (where it goes straight up and comes straight down).

-## Conclusion

-In summary, projectile motion is affected by the angle of projection, with a specific relationship that defines how far a projectile will travel.
-The maximum horizontal range is achieved at a projection angle of 45 degrees.
-Understanding these principles is crucial in fields ranging from sports science to engineering and military applications.

 ### My collab simulation

 #### My simulations include: A graph of trajectory of 6 different angles, animation of them, an animation of a 45 degree angle both applying air resistance and without applying it.